Call Me Back

 UK resident but not domiciled

 If you are a UK resident but not domiciled in the UK, you may have to navigate special rules regarding your foreign income and gains.
 You have the option to choose between the arising basis of taxation and the remittance basis of taxation.
 It’s important to understand the implications of each choice.
+Additionally, you may be eligible for private residence relief, which can reduce your Capital Gains Tax liabilities when selling your main residence, including overseas properties.

 Remittance basis

 Under the remittance basis of taxation, individuals only pay tax in the UK on foreign income and gains that are brought into the UK.
-If a person chooses to use the remittance basis for a tax year, they must pay UK tax on any income and gains that arise in the United Kingdom, as well as on any foreign income and gains that are remitted to the UK by the individual or another relevant person, even if the remittance occurs in a later tax year.
+If a person chooses to use the remittance basis for a tax year, they must pay UK tax on any income and gains that arise in the United Kingdom, including those from residential property, as well as on any foreign income and gains that are remitted to the UK by the individual or another relevant person, even if the remittance occurs in a later tax year.
 This means that any foreign income and gains brought into the UK are subject to UK tax under the remittance basis of taxation.

 As a long-term UK resident, you have the option to be taxed on a remittance basis.
 However, this may subject you to the Remittance Basis charge.
 If you are deemed domiciled in the UK due to meeting Condition A or B, you will be taxed on the arising basis rather than the remittance basis.
 It’s important to carefully weigh the decision to use the remittance basis, as it comes with a cost – you will lose your annual allowance for capital gains.
 Make sure to consider the implications before making a decision on your taxation basis.